alvaro-j/digital-clock/README.md

 ```
 ### Useful resources

-- [Speech bubbles](http://nicolasgallagher.com/pure-css-speech-bubbles/) - This is an amazing article which helped me finally understand how to make speech bubbles.
+- [Center div](https://stackoverflow.com/questions/9862167/positioning-div-element-at-center-of-screen) - This helped me finally understand how to center any element on screen.
 I'd recommend it to anyone who wants to understand this concept.

 ## Author🙋🏻